apache/arrow-site/community.md

 When emailing one of the lists, you may want to prefix the subject line with one or more tags, like `[C++] why did this segfault?`, `[Python] trouble with wheels`, etc., so that the appropriate people in the community notice the message.

-In addition, there are other lists that log several streams of activity:
+In addition, these lists log several activity streams:

 <ul>
   <li> <code>issues@</code> for JIRA activity {% include mailing_list_links.html list="issues" %} </li>